-If you want to study in South Africa, here is a guide to higher education in South Africa, including information on the various university options available.
+If you want to study in South Africa, here is a guide to higher education options, including information on the various universities in South Africa.

 Universities in South Africa

 Traditional universities in South Africa generally offer more theoretical-based training.

 > The University of Cape Town was founded in 1829 and can be considered an international university, as its staff members and students come from around 100 foreign countries.
 The university consists of seven departments: Centre for Higher Education Development, Commerce, Engineering & the Built Environment, Health Sciences, Humanities, Law, and Science.

 > The University of Pretoria is one of the best research institutions in South Africa and it offers approximately 1800 academic programs in both English and Afrikaans.
 The university consists of the Gordon Institute of Business Science and 9 faculties: Economic and Management Sciences, Education, Engineering, Built Environment, Information Technology, Health Sciences, Humanities, Law, Natural and Agricultural Sciences, Theology and Veterinary Science.